Skip to Main Content

 Where can I get a secured loan?

-If you're wondering where to get a secured loan, check out banks, credit unions, and online lenders.
-Be sure to shop around, because offerings vary.
+Check out banks, credit unions, and online lenders.
+Be sure to shop around, because offers and eligibility requirements vary.

-Terms often range between two to eight years; interest rates could be as low as 2.25% and as high as 35.99%, depending on the lender and the type of collateral.
-Origination fees can range from 0% to 9.99% or more, depending on the lender, your loan amount, and credit profile.
+Terms often range between two to seven years; interest rates could be as low as 2.25% (depending on the asset you're securing the loan with) or above 30%, depending on the lender.
+Origination fees can range from 0% to 15%, depending on the lender, your loan amount, and credit profile.

 tip Icon